Skip to content

 Where I'm running today

 Pre-launch as of May 2026.
-First cohort onboarding May 2026.
+First cohort ramp-up May 2026.
 Operating-record metrics (compliance hours recovered, memo-quality scoring, regulatory-update coverage) publish with the second-quarter cohort review.

 What I won't take on